sherzodcode/diary-API/readme.txt

 Time is 12:04 , i'm in my home right now.
 I dunno would i go to the station today.
 Today i need to finish Muxtor's banner and start HBS project.
 And finish CRUD in Nest.js Project
+I couldn't do it again.
+Tomorrow is challange for me In Sha Allah.
+I should write code 3 hours straight

 ////////

 ////////
 date: 26.03.2023

-I'm writing this in 27th march, cus tomorrow i couldn't work with my Laptop.
+I'm writing this in 27th march, cus Yesterday i couldn't work with my Laptop.
 Tomorrow I was kind of a sick.
 LANJ.
 If i say in uzbek/ I had plans .
 But ok.
 Today i should do them